net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/2025/01/23_0030z_Forum-is-down-again.md

 ```

 And voilà...
-The new owners are moving Forum to AWS.
+The new owners are moving ~~Forum to AWS~~ ditching Cloudflare, and using AWS Elastic Load Balancer instead.

 In a few hours the new DNS entry will propagate and fix everything.